oxzi/gosh/README.md

 Don't forget to `rcctl reload httpd` your configuration changes.

-### docker
+### Docker

-Simply clone repo, alter gosh.yaml according to your needs and build container with contrib/docker/dockerfile
+Clone repo, alter gosh.yaml according to your needs and build container with contrib/docker/dockerfile

 or